entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ent ecr deploy --repo=https://github.com/Entando-Hub/entando-strapi-widgets-bundle.git
 ```

-3. Install the bundles into your Local Hub:
+4. Install the bundles into your Local Hub:

 ```
 ent ecr install entando-strapi-bundle ent ecr install entando-strapi-config-bundle ent ecr install entando-strapi-widgets-bundle
 ```
 ### Roles

-#### Entando Strapi Config Application

-All REST APIs are public.
-No Keycloak role is required.

 #### Entando Strapi Content Template Application

-All REST APIs are private and require the admin role.
 To add Keycloak role mapping for the `entando-strapi-config` and `entando-strapi-templates` clients:

 1. [Login to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin
 2. From the left menu, select `Users`